Suzanne Vega ‘Small Blue Thing’

 Becoming the other is a true form of transformation.
 Not only is Suzanne Vega’s ‘Small Blue Thing’ one of my favorite songs, it is the master class for songwriters who want to write from the perspective of someone – or something – else.
 I first heard it in 1985 playing through the mid-quality speakers of a boom box in a small record store.
 It was on her debut album.

-I stayed until the last song, bought the cassette tape, and didn’t remove it from my car stereo for at least 6 months (yes . . .
-I made cassette copies for in-home use and friends – but we were allowed to do it back then – different times).
+I stayed until the last song.
+Then, I bought the cassette tape and didn’t remove it from my car stereo for at least 6 months.

 While the entire album should be something studied for its exceptional use of metaphor, imagery, and poetics, ‘Small Blue Thing’ is one of the greatest examples of how to eloquently “become the other.”